webthatmatters/ec2-auto-snapshot-backuper/Readme.md

-# EBS Automated Instance Snapshot Creator
+# EC2 Automated AWS Instance Snapshot Creator

 Connects to AWS CLI configured accounts and Creates a snapshot based on a cron for each specific Instance.

+Optionally, adds permission to AWS Manager Account to manage all snapshots from one account.

 ## Installation